mcauser/micropython-hdc1080/readme.md

 # look for the HDC1080 sensor on the I2C bus
 hdc.check()
-# returns True if the device was found
+# returns True if the device was found, otherwise raises an OSError

 hdc.battery_status()
 # returns 0 if Vcc > 2.8V